Diana: Death of a Goddess

 Diana: Death of a Goddess is a book about the death of Diana, Princess of Wales by psychiatrist and documentarian David Cohen.
 It was published in 2004 by Century, an imprint of Random House.
 A continuation of Cohen's 2003 documentary film on the same topic, Diana: The Night She Died, the book explores conspiracies surrounding the event and concludes that her death was at least partially accidental.
-It also connects her death and the circumstances around it to the Order of the Solar Temple, a French cult notorious for several mass suicides in the 1990s.
+It also connects her death and the circumstances around it to the Order of the Solar Temple, a cult notorious for several mass suicides in the 1990s.

 The book was a bestseller.
 It received mixed reviews; its research and some of its conclusions were praised.
 Some reviewers called it sensationalized, while others praised it for not being sensational.
 Some criticism was targeted at the book's theories about the Solar Temple, previously expounded in a different documentary by the same author, which were criticized as unsubstantiated and inconsistent with the known facts about that group.